Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 > This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
 Don't remove any of the mandatory parts presented in bold letters or as headlines.
 Blockquote sections starting with a `>` (such as this one) can be removed.

-- **Project Name:** MintStudio - One-Stop Solution for Creators to curate, engage, and monetize their NFTs and their community
+- **Project Name:** MintBase Studio - One-Stop Solution for Creators to curate, engage, and monetize their NFTs and their community
 - **Team Name:** Metasky
 - **Payment Address:** A NEAR account to where funds can be transferred (e.g. myproject.near)
 - **[Level](../README.md#level_slider-levels):** 3